 Air conditioner users in Pineville, North Carolina, might have heard about SEER rating.
 However, not many homeowners know about the exact implications of installing a SEER rated AC system.
 Find out what SEER rating is and how much weight you should assign to it while selecting an air conditioning unit.

 SEER stands for Seasonal Energy Efficiency Ratio.
 It measures how efficiently an AC unit cools the air, in comparison to the amount of energy it consumes.
 The higher the rating, the more efficient your AC is.
 Just like the miles per gallon of your car, a higher SEER rating helps you get the most for your money, while also saving energy and the environment.

-As per government regulations in North Carolina, an air conditioning system must have a minimum SEER rating of 14.
+As per government regulations in North Carolina, an air conditioning system must have a minimum SEER of 14.

 How Much Can You Save?